simrb/cms3/readme.md

 History
 ============

+v3.0.0, by linyu deng, at 11/18,2017

+update the directory structure.

-Ver.r2, by linyu deng, at 10/24,2017
+v2.0.0, by linyu deng, at 10/24,2017

-base on the last version, we add new feature that facing to web2.0, it let the user register.
+base on the last version, we add new feature that facing to web2.0, let the user register.

-Ver.r1, by linyu deng, at 11/11,2016
+v1.0.0, by linyu deng, at 11/11,2016

 initialing the project, the first version is built.